ABHISHEK-SUMAN-repo/Maps_api/README.md

 ```

-3. Put the Coordinates int the origin and destination respectively in the following format:( 12.93175, 77.62872).
+3. Put the Coordinates in the origin and destination variable respectively in the following format:( 12.93175, 77.62872).

 ### Images